FabienCarmagnac/InterviewX/README.md

   * Robustify AsyncController : use Interlocked to figure out the precise step of the start or stop workflows.
   * Add disk space control + hysteresis-based notifications when disk is almost full
   * Configure data store folder or even better : a file abstraction to handle several files per instrument (storage by day/month ?)
+  * Speedup the search for the first QuoteData to be sent